YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 | Repaired and brought back up |        P:120 (processing has moved it ahead)                                                             |
 +------------------------------+----------------------------------------------------------------------------------------------------------+

 This situation needs to be remedied, because updates (transactions) 96-100 on Santiago are different from updates 96-100 on Melbourne.
 This has a YottaDB part and an application software part.
 The YottaDB part is to rollback the transactions on the former originating primary instance with the MUPIP JOURNAL ROLLBACK BACKWARD FETCHRESYNC command.
-These rolled back updates (“unreplicated” or “lost” transactions) are placed in a file and must be transmitted to the new originating instance for reprocessing/reconciliation by application logic.
+These rolled back updates ("unreplicated" or "lost" transactions) are placed in a file and must be transmitted to the new originating instance for reprocessing/reconciliation by application logic.

 +---------------------------------------------------------------------------------+-------------------------------------------------------------------+
 | Santiago                                                                        |      Melbourne                                                    |